kalsan/compony/README.md

 ## State of the project

 I am actively using this framework in various applications and both performance and reliability are good.
-However, the project is experimental and lacking peer reviews and especially automatic testing, such as unit and integration tests.
+However, the project is experimental and lacking peer reviews and especially extensive automatic testing, such as unit and integration tests.
 Also, expect there to be ([documented](/CHANGELOG.md)) breaking changes in the future, as the API will likely be further refined, resulting in renamings and deprecation of various methods.

 ## Other projects exploring similar concepts